 But Wait!
 There's More!

 You have read but a taste of what I have written on the subject of creating a successful new political party.
 You can find the rest in my Kindle book Business Plan for a New Political Party.
-You can find a link to said book at the bottom of the page.

 Here is the table of contents of my book.
 If enough people buy it, I'll be motivated to write some more books: a on increasing freedom and equality at the same time and/or a book on preserving the planet and our liberties.